St Fillan's Church - Killin

 The church had a major renovation in 2011, funded by grants and a generous benefactor from America.

-There is a service in St Fillan's on the first and third Sunday of each month which you can find on the Weekly Services Page.
-On the second and fourth Sundays join with St Angus' in Lochearnead or Killin Parish Church at 10.00 am.
+There is a service in St Fillan's on the first Sunday of each month which you can find on the Weekly Services Page.
+On the second, third and fourth Sundays join with St Angus' in Lochearnhead or Killin Parish Church at 10.00 am.

 Service notices are also posted in the wee window in the porch.

 On Pentecost Sunday (8th June 2014), St Fillan's was formally "wedded" to the Strathearn Churches Group at a communion service where Bishop David Chillingworth, the Primus and Bishop of St Andrews and Dunkeld, officiated and preached.
 It was a wonderful occasion when the new team was introduced, and the retiring clergy were thanked for their service to St Fillans.
 It was followed by tea in the Kirk Hall.

 Please click on the button for details of our regular service times.